-To better get to know me I’ve broken down my life into three parts:
+To better get to know me I’ve broken down my life into two parts:

 I knew I had to make some tough decisions and come to some important realizations to make retiring early and living on a low income work for me in the long-term.

 First, my work was virtual and I wanted it to remain that way because then I have maximum flexibility.
 Second, my stuff could not hold me back so I chose to only own items I needed and used often..
 Third, my life had to have meaning and focus beyond money.
 I had to make an impact on the world with what I know and what I have.
 Fourth, I had to be in good company surrounded by others who are like-minded and in my situation or working toward it.